 Value and Duration

-$8000 will be provided for student salaries.
-Students must be present for a maximum of 35 hours per week during the entire 14-week period of the research project.
-As students will receive 4% vacation pay on their hourly rate, it is expected that they will work full-time (35hrs/week) for the entire 14 weeks.
+A total of $8000 will be provided by each funding source for student salaries.
+This is based on a minimum hourly rate of $14.25 for a maximum total of 494 hours (14.1 weeks).
+A higher hourly rate or any additional hours over the 494 hours will be paid by the faculty member.
+In addition to the salary, the faculty advisor for each approved position will receive $1000 in operating support.
+Students must be present for a maximum of 35 hours per week during the entire 14.1 week period of the research project.
+As students will receive 4% vacation pay on their hourly rate, it is expected that they will work full-time (35hrs/week) for the entire 14.1 weeks.

 Schedule of Dates

-|Friday, December 18, 2020||Call for Project Proposals Opens|
+|Monday, December 13, 2021||Call for Project Proposals Opens|

-|Friday, January 15, 2021||Project Proposals Due|
+|Sunday, January 30, 2022||Project Proposals Due|

 How to Apply

-Evaluation Process & Criteria
+Evaluation Process and Criteria

 - Clarity and feasibility of the research objectives and experimental plan